xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 Write down the prime 1000000000000000000000000000000000000000000000000000000000007 (which is the next prime after 10^60) --> I can delete all 0's, to get the prime 17

+Write down the prime 95801 --> I can delete the 9, to get the prime 5801

 Write down the prime 8555555555555555555551 --> I can delete the 8 and nine 5's, to get the prime 555555555551

+Write down the prime

 Write down the largest known prime 2^82589933−1 --> since it start with the digit 1 and end with the digit 1, I can delete all other digits, to get the prime 11

+Write down the largest known non-Mersenne prime 10223×2^31172165+1 --> since it end with 37, I can delete all other digits, to get the prime 37

 Now we extend this prime game to bases other than 10.